 The performance of modern computing systems has increased at the expense of dramatically increased power consumption.
 The increased power consumption reduces the operation time for battery-operated embedded systems (e.g., PDAs and cell phones) as well as increases the operation cost for high performance parallel systems (e.g., data centers and server farms), where the excessive amount of heat generated requires high cooling capacity.
 Many hardware and software techniques have been proposed to manage power consumption in modern computing systems and power aware computing has become an important research area recently.
-As an efficient energy management technique, voltage scaling, which reduces system supply voltage for lower operation frequencies [Weiser et al. 1994; Yao et al. 1995],
+As an efficient energy management technique, voltage scaling, which reduces system supply voltage for lower operation frequencies [35, 37], has been used extensively in the recently proposed power management schemes [2, 22, 24, 28].